-- 1. When a student is charged with a Code violation that does not merit indefinite suspension, withdrawal or expulsion. - 2.
-When the nature of the case is such that the Director of Student Conduct & Community Standards believes that the best interest of the student and/or the University would be served by using an Administrative Hearing.
-If the Complainant or the Accused Student objects to use of an Administrative Hearing, either party may appeal this decision, in writing, to the Vice President for Student Affairs, within five (5) calendar days after receiving written notice of the Administrative Hearing.
-The Vice President of Student Affairs shall render a decision within three (3) business days after receiving the written notice of appeal.
+- 1) When a student is charged with a Code violation that does not merit indefinite suspension, withdrawal, or expulsion. - 2) When the nature of the case is such that the Director of Student Conduct & Community Standards Students and the Associate Vice President for Student Affairs believe that the best interest of the student and/or the University would be served by using an Administrative Hearing.
+If the Complainant or the Accused Student objects to use of an Administrative Hearing, either party may appeal this decision, in writing, to the Associate Vice President for Student Affairs, within five (5) calendar days after receiving written notice of the Administrative Hearing.
+The Vice President for Student Affairs shall render a decision within three (3) business days after receiving the written notice of appeal.

-The AVP & DOS reserves the exclusive right to determine which cases will be heard through the Administrative Hearing process and whether these cases will be heard by an Administrative Hearing Officer or an Administrative Hearing Panel.
+The Director of Student Conduct & Community Standards or the Associate Vice President for Student Affairs reserve the exclusive right to determine which cases will be heard through the Administrative Hearing process and whether these cases will be heard by an Administrative Hearing Officer or an Administrative Hearing Panel.
 In most cases, the adjudication of alleged violations of the Code will be conducted by a duly appointed Administrative Hearing Officer.
 However, in cases that involve charges that may result in a possible indefinite suspension, withdrawal or expulsion, an Administrative Hearing Panel will be convened.

 Administrative Hearing Officers shall be selected by the Director of Student Conduct & Community Standards from a pool of qualified and trained administrative staff and faculty members.
-The Administrative Hearing Officer is responsible for reviewing all of the relevant information, conducting a hearing, rendering a decision of responsible or not responsible and making recommendations for sanctions, if any, to the AVP & DOS or Director of Student Conduct & Community Standards.
+The Administrative Hearing Officer is responsible for reviewing all of the relevant information, conducting a hearing, rendering a decision of responsible or not responsible and making recommendations for sanctions, if any, to the Associate Vice President for Student Affairs or Director of Student Conduct & Community Standards.
 The Hearing officer shall be the sole judge of the relevancy and admissibility of evidence presented for consideration.